St Benedict's, Garforth

 We aim to be a caring Catholic community, assisted by prayer and the sacraments, proclaiming God ’s Word, serving all in need.

 Few parishes in the Diocese of Leeds can boast a history dating back to 1725.
 Close links with the Benedictines at Ampleforth nurtured the Catholic faith in this area.
+For nearly 200 years they maintained St Wilfrid’s Church at nearby Aberford on the Great North Road.

 The first church in Garforth was built in 1964 but blew down the week before the official opening.
 The second one, made out of wood and glass, had to be demolished in 1994.
+The present church is the third one on this site.
+We hope this one, designed by Vincente Steinlet and opened on the Feast of St. Benedict 11th July 1998, lasts longer than the previous two!

 In 2009 our community was enriched when we were joined by the neighbouring parish of